nicfel/Reassortment-Tutorial/README.md

 	<figcaption>Figure 6: Setting up the site models .</figcaption>
 </figure>

 We next have to go back to the `Partitions` ta, select all Partitions and then press `Unlink Site Models`.
-This allows each parition to have its own site model with its own parameters.
+As mentioned above, the linking of the site models was only done to speed up setting up the xml.
+After we unlinked the site models, each parition will have a site model that is setup the same way, but that has parameters that can be independently estimated.

 <figure>
 	<a id="fig:example1"></a>